paion-data/astraios/docs/docs/elide/data-model.md

      *
      * @param operation CREATE, UPDATE, or DELETE
      * @param phase PRESECURITY, PREFLUSH, PRECOMMIT or POSTCOMMIT
-     * @param astraiosEntity The entity that triggered the event
+     * @param elideEntity The entity that triggered the event
      * @param requestScope The request scope
      * @param changes Optionally, the changes that were made to the entity */ void execute(
             LifeCycleHookBinding.Operation operation,
             LifeCycleHookBinding.TransactionPhase phase,
-            T astraiosEntity,
+            T elideEntity,
             RequestScope requestScope,
             Optional<ChangeSpec> changes
     );